 The practical elements of our program adhere closely to the guidelines set out in

-Football Federation Australia's Curriculum, relating to the development of youth footballers.
+Football Australia's Curriculum, relating to the development of youth footballers.

 Year 7 and 8 (SAP)